;

 The overall goal of the program is to produce university instructors and scholars capable of original basic and applied research in psychological and educational processes.

 There is considerable emphasis on research training within the program.
 Research topics of the faculty include learning, cognition, motivation, development, measurement, assessment, and social and cultural process with applications to formal and informal educational settings.
+Students must take a minimum of 68 hours to graduate.
+A doctoral minor is also available.

 Comprehensive Exams